Interactive Video Wall

 We were well into the planning for the video wall, when something remarkable happened.
 A second client of ours approached us to work a slightly different extension of the same project.
 The second client was the financier for the building, and as a renowned philanthropist and community benefactor, they were interested in taking the wall to the next level, by making it an interactive video experience.
 We were both amazed and flattered at the coincidence of being approached separately by two clients, but far more, we were excited about what could be done.

-As soon as we began brainstorming on concepts, another possibility came up, spurning rom the need to update the content of the video wall.
+As soon as we began brainstorming on concepts, another possibility came up, spurning from the need to update the content of the video wall.
 Since the display or experience would eventually get tired and familiar, we asked ourselves what would happen at that point.
-Would we be asked to revamp the creative periodically, would another firm be hires to come up wit creative, and work closely with Xprt to bring it live?
+Would we be asked to revamp the creative periodically?
+Would another firm be hires to come up wit creative, and work closely with Xprt to bring it live?
 The idea that came next would yet again blow the doors of the project.

 Technology Meets Art Education

-Given the nature of the stakeholders, and the location of the building - on the campus that houses the Emily Carr University of Art and Design - the notion of overlap with the school was more than intriguing, so we immediately got to work on a pitch.
+Given the nature of the stakeholders, and the location of the building - on the campus that houses the Centre for Digital Media, a collaboration between BCIT, UBC, SFU, and Emily Carr University - the notion of overlap with the school was more than intriguing, so we immediately got to work on a pitch.
 The idea was that, if Xprt could be commissioned to also create an Application Programming Interface (an API) that students could rely on, they could produce student work for display on the video wall as part of a class.
 An API is essentially the software ‘hooks’ or input and outputs made available, the configurability of them, and a support document to guide a person to utilize them.
 The initial concept was passed relatively easily, and we off to the races, on among the most interdisciplinary project in Xprt’s history.